elisarchod/turtle_app/README.md

 ## 🏗️ Architecture Overview

-The system uses a **multi-agent supervisor architecture** built on LangGraph, where specialized agents handle different aspects of home theater management under the coordination of a supervisor agent.
+The system uses a **multi-agent supervisor architecture** built on LangGraph with **MCP (Model Context Protocol) integration**, where specialized agents handle different aspects of home theater management under the coordination of a supervisor agent.

+### MCP Integration

+Turtle App leverages **LangGraph's native MCP support** with HTTP transport for modular, reusable integrations.
+The download manager agent communicates with a separate qBittorrent MCP server via HTTP, providing clean separation between the main application and external services.

 ```mermaid
 graph LR